Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

-There are two cryptographic algorithms that typify every mixnet: the \textit{packet encoding} algorithm that prepares content to be routed via the mixnet and a \textit{packet processing} algorithm that is executed at every hop in the packet route.
-In a subscription-based setting, these two algorithms are further equipped with the characteristic that there is a limited amount of bandwidth that a user is authorized to use.
-Prior to running the packet encoding algorithm, clients obtain a bundle of $N$ credentials; subsequently, they approach a gateway and spend one of the $N$ credentials, which entitles them to submit $S_c$ packets to that gateway, who in turn forwards them to the mix nodes.
-Packets that originate from a particular credential and gateway and are encoded correctly using the packet encoding algorithm are called \textit{legitimate packets}.
-Note that a legitimate packet is well-defined given the gateway identity, the credential keys and the random coins used by client and gateway assuming both are running the mixnet encoding algorithm.

-Given this feature, for each epoch, we associate the following quantities with a link $e$: \textbf{${s}_e$} is the number of legitimate packets that were successfully transmitted, i.e., sent and received across the link $e$, and \textbf{${d}_e$} is the number of legitimate packets dropped in the link.
-We consider that ${d}_{(c,g)}=0$ in the link $e=(c,g)$ between client $c$ and gateway $g$, as this is a direct live link where clients can retransmit packets until the gateway acknowledges their reception.
-Thus, ${s}_{(c,g)}$ includes all the packets generated from the client's credential $c$.
-At each next step of the path, the quantities ${s}_e$ and ${d}_e$ of the incoming and outgoing links of a gateway or node $j$ satisfy the following relation.
+The feature of \textit{reliability estimation} is introduced in addition to the usual mixnet operations for anonymously routing packets.
+A standard decryption mixnet includes two cryptographic algorithms: a \textit{packet encoding} algorithm that prepares content to be routed via the mixnet and a \textit{packet processing} algorithm that is executed at each hop in the packet route.
+Prior to running the packet encoding algorithm, we assume that clients have obtained credentials for using the system.
+They then approach a gateway of their choice and spend one of their credentials $c$, which entitles them to send $S_c$ packets through the mixnet.
+Packets that originate from a given credential and gateway, and are correctly formed under the encoding algorithm, are called \textit{legitimate packets}.
+Note that a legitimate packet is well-defined given the gateway identity, the credential keys, and the random coins used by both client and gateway, assuming they follow the mixnet encoding algorithm.
+For each epoch, we associate the following two quantities with a link $e$ in the network graph $G$: \begin{itemize} \item \textbf{${s}_e$} is the number of legitimate packets that were successfully transmitted, i.e., sent and received across the link $e$. \item \textbf{${d}_e$} is the number of legitimate packets dropped in the link, i.e., reported as sent but never reported as received. \end{itemize} Figure~\ref{fig:link-traffic} shows an example of \textbf{${s}_e$} and \textbf{${d}_e$} for the incoming and outgoing edges of a mix node $m4$.
+For client-gateway links we assume ${d}_{(c,g)}=0$, since these are live bidirectional links where clients may retransmit packets until the gateway acknowledges reception.
+Thus, ${s}_{(c,g)}$ includes all the packets submitted under credential $c$.\footnote{Note that each new credential $c$ allows the client to present a new identity towards gateways, thanks to the credentials' unlinkability properties.} At every subsequent hop, the quantities ${s}_e$ and ${d}_e$ of incoming and outgoing links of a gateway or node $j$ satisfy the following relation: